AndriaH/RepData_PeerAssessment1/PA1_template.md

 ## 1      835       206.1698
 ```

-4. From the report the **835^th^** 5-minute interval, has the same average maximum of **206** steps for the filled-in dataset as for the missing dataset, therefore the impact of imputting missing data in the missing dataset remains the same for the maximim average numbers of steps.
+Even though this calculation is not requested but is done to help confirm that if the **835^th^** 5-minute interval has the same average maximum of **206** steps for the filled-in dataset as for the missing dataset, then the impact of imputting missing data in the missing dataset remains the same for the maximum average numbers of steps.

 ## Are there differences in activity patterns between weekdays and weekends?

-1. We will create a new factor variable in the dataset with two levels - "weekday"
-and "weekend" indicating whether a given date is a weekday or weekend day.
+We will next create a new factor variable in the `fill_activity` dataset with two levels - "weekday" and "weekend" indicating whether a given date is a `weekday` or `weekend` day.

 ```r